5 Easy Tips to meet people as a Female Solo Traveler

 3. Participate in group activities

-Aside from hopping on tours when you’re traveling around, another great way to stay social and meet people on the road is to join in on group activities.
+Aside from hopping on tours when you’re traveling around, another great way to stay social and first meet people on the road is to join in on group activities that are organized by your accommodation.

 I love having hands-on travel experiences, like eating, when I’m on the road so I tend to gravitate towards activities like cooking classes, food and market tours, and lots and lots of adventure activities, like bike tours, boat outings, and scenic flights.